-Since 2004, Latvia has fulfilled the existing rules and requirements of the vessel entry/exit regime without any deviations.
+Since 2004, Latvia has complied with the existing rules and requirements of the vessel entry/exit regime without any deviations.

-The fishing vessel decommissioning process positively affects the balance between the fishing fleet's capacity and the fish resources allocated to Latvia.
+The decommissioning of fishing vessels has a positive impact on the balance between the capacity of the fishing fleet and the fish resources allocated to Latvia.

-The Technical indicators show how much fleet capacity could be reduced without reducing overall fleet output (landings).
-Therefore, they can be considered the baseline indicator for each fleet segment according to the Guidelines.
+The technical indicators show how much fleet capacity could be reduced without reducing total fleet output (landings).
+They can therefore be considered as the baseline indicator for each fleet segment according to the Guidelines.

-The Inactive Fleet Indicator (IFI) for the Latvian offshore fleet segment VL1218 does not exceed the permissible level for the period of the last 15 years.
-For the segment VL2440, the average percentage of inactive vessels over the last five years is 20%.
-The measures to balance the fleet segment VL2440, included in Annex VII of the Annual Report on the Latvian Fishing Fleet 2022, are in the implementation phase, and the effect of the segment reduction should be evaluated in the following years.
+The Inactive Fleet Indicator (IFI) for the Latvian fleet segment VL1218 which is very low in number in 2024 has exceeded the allowable level due to the inactivity of one vessel.
+For segment VL2440, the value of the indicator has increased while the number of inactive vessels has remained the same.
+This can be explained by the reduction of the segment due to the decommissioning of vessels in recent years.
+The measures to balance the fleet segment VL2440, included in Annex VII of the Annual Report on the Latvian Fishing Fleet 2022, in 2024 were in the implementation phase, and the effect of the segment reduction should be evaluated in the following years.

-The average Vessel Utilisation Indicator (VUI) over the last two years for the VL0008 segment is 0.25, while for the VL0812 segment it is 0.44, i.e. not "in balance".
-However, this could be explained by the low activity level in the small boats segment and by the fishing operations seasonality.
-In recent years, low activity has also been associated with high interaction periods and damage caused by seals to coastal fishing gears and catches.
-During the period when seals are observed in a large number, fishermen do not use their fishing gears to avoid the destruction and damage to their property.
-The VUI for the segment VL1218 for the last two years is close to 1.
-Therefore, this segment can be considered as "in balance."
-The VUI for the segment VL2440 increased by 19% in 2023 and reached 0.82, indicating that this segment is "in balance" with the fishing opportunities.
-The measures to balance the fleet segment VL2440 are in the implementation phase, and the effect of the segment reduction should be evaluated in the following years.
+The Vessel Utilisation Indicator (VUI) for the VL0008 segment has increased slightly over the last three years, reaching 0.30 in 2024, the segment is still not "in balance".
+For the VL0812 segment, the indicator showed a stable result over the last two years, at 0.93, after almost doubling in 2023, the segment is "in balance".
+However, the level of activity for the small coastal boat segments must be treated with caution due to the seasonal nature of fishing activities.
+In addition, the activity of seals in the coastal area and the potential damage to fishing gear and catches means that fishermen in several periods fish less to avoid interaction with seal damages.
+During the period when seals are observed in a large number, fishermen do not use their fishing gear to avoid the destruction and damage to their property.
+The VUI for the segment VL1218 for the last eight years is relatively close to 1, so this segment is "in balance".
+The VUI for the segment VL2440 decreased in 2024 and is below the reference value, indicating that this segment is not "in balance" with the fishing opportunities.